-Sandy writes: “I believe the computer ate my first note, so here’s a second try.
-I wish to buy a diamond for a pendant.
+“I want to buy a diamond pendant.
+I believe the computer ate my first note, so here’s a second try.
 Your essays have been very helpful.
-I especially like the Crafted by Infinity sensibility and also the Brian Gavin signature diamonds.
+I especially like the Crafted by Infinity sensibility and also the Brian Gavin Signature diamonds.
 Budget realities mean I am looking in the $4000 to $5000+ range, which dictates a carat weight of about .80 to .90.
 Will that size diamond be aesthetically pleasing in a single-stone pendant?
 I have identified a number of possibles, but weighing the interaction of characteristics is difficult.
-How would you judge the relative merits of the following diamonds?” [outlined below]:
+How would you judge the relative merits of the following diamonds?” [outlined below] –Sandy.

-Crafted by Infinity #6223 is graded by the AGS Laboratory as weighing 0.788 carats, F color, SI-1 clarity with negligible fluorescence.
-This diamond is typical of the Crafted by Infinity (CBI) production, it is cut well within the center region of the spectrum for the zero ideal cut proportions rating and has an overall cut grade of AGS Ideal 0 as graded on the Platinum Light Performance grading platform.
-It has a crown angle of 34.4 degrees offset by a pavilion angle of 40.8 degrees which is exceptional and the diamond exhibits a crisp and complete pattern of hearts and arrows… quite simply, it doesn’t get any better than this in terms of production quality and the visual performance of this diamond is going to be exceptional.
+This diamond is graded by the AGS Laboratory as weighing 0.788 carats, F color, SI-1 clarity with negligible fluorescence.
+As a matter of fact, it is typical of the Crafted by Infinity (CBI) production.
+With that in mind, it’s cut well within the center region of the spectrum for the zero ideal cut proportions rating.
+In addition, the diamond has an overall cut grade of AGS Ideal 0 as graded on the Platinum Light Performance grading platform.

 Brian Gavin Signature Hearts & Arrows diamond graded by the AGS Laboratory as weighing 0.801 carats, VS-2 clarity and G color with negligible fluorescence.
 This diamond is currently indicated as being on reserve and thus I’m going to pass on evaluating it since it is not readily available as an option…